 These Russian Companies are ending their ADR and GDR Programs

 It is indeed the case that Russian companies still had the option of applying for the continuation of their Depositary Receipt Programs.
 But many companies did not exercise this option.
-So far it is only known that shares in the following companies will also be globally tradable in the future: Polyus, Tatneft, Severstal, Surgutneftegas, PhosAgrom, Sistema, Novatek, Norilsk Nickel.
-In addition, Rosneft, Rostelecom and Magnitogorsk have also applied for the continuation of their DR programs.
-However, no final decision has yet been taken regarding these applications.
+So far it is only known that shares in the following companies will also be globally tradable in the future: Polyus, Tatneft, Severstal, Surgutneftegas, PhosAgrom, Sistema and Novatek.

-Conversely, this also means that major companies such as Gazprom, Magnit, Lukoil, Mobile TeleSystems, RusHydro, the LSR Group and the Federal Grid Company of Unified Energy System (FGC UES) will, soon already, only be tradable on the Moscow Stock Exchange.
+Conversely, this also means that shares of major companies such as Gazprom, Magnit, Lukoil, Mobile TeleSystems, RusHydro, the LSR Group and the Federal Grid Company of Unified Energy System (FGC UES) will, soon already, only be tradable on the Moscow Stock Exchange.
+Partly this is already the case.
 Investors affected must therefore convert their depositary receipts to shares as quickly as possible.
-Anyone who fails to do so by a certain deadline risks the total loss of their entire investment.
+Otherwise, they risk the total loss of their own investment.

 Chart 1: The deadlines for the conversion of depositary receipts of selected Russian companies

 This is how the conversion of Russian Depositary Receipts works despite sanctions